Place the car on a level surface.

 Topping up oil

 The amount of oil between the upper and lower marks is 1 liter.
-The oil level should not fall below the lower mark, although the lack of a quarter liter is not yet dangerous for the engine.
+The oil level should not fall below the lower mark, although a shortage of a quarter of a liter is not yet dangerous for the engine.

-If more oil is not available and the vehicle is in motion, the oil pressure may drop to a dangerous level, which will be immediately signaled by the dynamic oil pressure control system with a control buzzer.
+If more oil is missing and the vehicle is moving, the oil pressure may drop to a dangerous level, which will be immediately signalled by the dynamic oil pressure monitoring system via a warning buzzer.

-Too much oil in the engine is also undesirable.
-At high speeds, it enters the air filter through the crankcase ventilation system and contaminates the paper filter element (carbureted engines).
+It is also undesirable to have too much oil in the engine.
+At high speeds, it gets through the crankcase ventilation system into the air filter and contaminates the paper filter element (carburetor engines).

-With a moderate driving mode, it is enough to add oil to the lower mark.
+In moderate driving conditions, it is sufficient to add oil up to the lower mark.

-When driving at high speed, it is recommended to add oil so that its level is in the lower quarter between the two marks on the dipstick.
-A little more oil will provide better cooling.
+When driving at high speed, it is recommended to add oil so that the level is in the lower quarter between the two marks on the dipstick.
+A slightly larger amount of oil will provide better cooling.

-The engine will not benefit if you fill the oil above the top mark.
-At high speeds, oil will enter the air filter or intake system through the crankcase ventilation system.
+It will not do any good to the engine if you fill the oil above the upper mark.
+At high speeds, oil will get into the air filter or intake system through the crankcase ventilation system.

 Can different brands of oils be mixed?

-Oils of various brands can be mixed, including seasonal oils with multigrade oils.
-It is important that the oil used is of the correct type.
+Oils of different brands can be mixed, including seasonal oils with all-season oils.
+It is important that the oil used is of the required type.

 Oil consumption

-Part of the oil burns during operation.
-Thus. oil consumption is natural.
-A well-run engine should consume 0.2 liters of oil for every 1000 km.
-For an Audi car, the maximum allowable consumption is 1.5 liters per 1000 km.
+Some of the oil burns during operation.
+Thus, oil consumption is natural.
+A well-functioning engine should consume 0.2 liters of oil per 1000 km.
+For an Audi, the maximum permissible consumption is 1.5 liters per 1000 km.

-With relatively long oil change intervals (with a run of 15,000 km or more) there is a risk of oil foaming, therefore the recommendations of Audi must be followed.
+For relatively long intervals between oil changes (with a mileage of 15,000 km or more) there is a risk of oil foaming, which is why it is necessary to follow the recommendations of the Audi company.

-The recommended motor oil should be mineral based and meet the VW 50101 standard.
-This oil has the necessary anti-foam properties.
-Synthetic oils with crumb anti-friction properties reduce internal friction in the engine.
-They must comply with the VW 50000 standard.
+The recommended motor oil should be mineral-based and meet the VW 50101 standard.
+Such oil has the necessary properties to prevent foaming.
+Synthetic oils with crumbs and anti-friction properties reduce internal friction in the engine.
+They must meet the VW 50000 standard.

-Only in the event that there is no oil of the specified type, you can use seasonal or all-weather oil of the category "API SF" or "API SG".
-Previously, oil could be filled, which, according to the API standard (American Petroleum Jnsfifute) marked with the letters SF or SG.
-This designation may also be preceded by the designation of the association of European car manufacturers (SS MS) or the US military (MIL).
-The use of oils CCMC-G3 or MIL-L-46152B is acceptable, however, these brands of oils can be used for topping up only as a last resort.
+Only if there is no oil of the specified type, seasonal or all-season oil of the category "API SF" or "API SG" can be used for topping up.
+Previously, oil could have been poured in that, according to the API standard (American Petroleum Jnsfifute) marked with the letters SF or SG.
+This designation may also be preceded by the designation of the Association of European Automobile Manufacturers (CC MC) or the US Military Institute (MIL).
+The use of CCMC-G3 or MIL-L-46152B oils is permitted, however, such grades of oil may be used for topping up only in extreme cases.

-The following are guidelines for selecting the correct grade of oil.
-The oil must be:
+Below are guidelines for choosing the right brand of oil.
+The oil should be:

-- Required type.
-The absence of a label on the packaging is very rare.
+- The required type.
+The absence of a label on the package is very rare.

-- Required viscosity.
+- The required viscosity.
 It depends on the prevailing air temperatures and can be determined from the graph below.

 Graph of oil viscosity versus temperature